I7-Examples/When-in-Rome-1/docs/source.txt

 	if the creature is hostile, say "[unfriendly request entry][paragraph break]";
 	now the creature is passive.

-Before the creature trying begging for something when the person asked lies within the noun:
+Before the creature trying begging for something when the noun encloses the creature:
 	now the creature is passive;
 	say "[The creature] looks queasy and gestures for you to set it down." instead.